enzosaracen/ptpatch/README.md

 ./stub.out /path/to/exe [args ...]
 ```

-The `--embed` option to `ptpatch` followed by a file argument embeds the specified binary directly into `stub.out`. `stub.out` will then run the embedded binary without needing to specify the executable as an argument.
+The `--embed` option passed to `ptpatch` followed by a file argument will embed the specified binary directly into `stub.out`. `stub.out` will then run the embedded binary without needing to specify it as an argument.
 This method avoids the need for an `execve` syscall by emulating its behavior in-process, similar to how UPX operates (but without applying compression).

 ## Format
 Patch files are written in a specific format that combines C code with special markers to define hooks.
 Code written for patches is compiled using Linux's [nolibc](https://elixir.bootlin.com/linux/v6.10.9/source/tools/include/nolibc) to minimize stub size, so certain libc features may not be available.
 The structure of a patch file is outlined as follows.